PowerpediaInterns/tag_old_pages/README.md

 # tag_old_pages
-Iterates through a wiki looking for pages that heven't been edited in a specified amount of time and tags them with a template.
+Iterates through a wiki looking for pages that have not been edited in a specified amount of time and tags them with a template.

 ## Class variables for customization
 ### TEMPLATE